meuleman/gae-init-docs/main/templates/tutorial/deploy.md

-Before deploying your application you must minify and uglify your styles and scripts because otherwise your latest changes won't appear online!
+Before deploying your application you must minify/uglify your styles and scripts.
+What this does, is it makes your code more efficient, albeit much less human-readable.
+It is also a **required** step in order for your latest changes to appear online!

 To minify your styles and scripts execute the `run.py` script by providing the `-m` argument